What is a Delivery Exception? Impact + How to Solve & Avoid Delivery Exceptions

 • 1 in 20 online orders never make it to the correct address.

-While shipping couriers will make every effort possible to ensure that packages meet their general and estimated delivery dates, there are many instances where the ability to deliver on time is outside of everyone’s control.
-It happens — that is life, after all.
+While shipping couriers will make every effort to ensure that packages meet their general and estimated delivery dates, there are many instances where the ability to deliver on time is outside of everyone’s control.
+It happens — but being prepared for such events and responding to customers when it does happen can affect whether they shop from you again in the future.

 What does delivery exception mean?